 Working with generous members of the community to raise funds can be key to furthering your nonprofit work, but to take the first step you’ll need an effective grant proposal.

 A grant proposal is a formal request for financial support from a foundation, corporation, or individual.
 Drafting such a thing can seem like a daunting task, but as long as your nonprofit has a clear mission and attainable goals, it should be fairly simple.
+With this guide, you’ll be ready to apply for grants in no time.

 Before pledging to help your cause, the party you’re reaching out to will want to know exactly where their money is going and how it will affect the world for the better.
 That means that every piece of a grant proposal is built to show future supporters who you are and what you aim to do with their funds.